Polly Creevey was recently interviewed by The Courier Mail to help put together the Ultimate guide to picking a cubby house!

 Attachments galore on a 1500mm elevation

-Pick a cubby best suited to your backyard and home.
+Pick a cubby best option suited to your backyard and home.

 Need a cubby for each kid?

 “We’ve designed our cubbies with elevation kits to minimise any site works necessary.
-So long as you don’t have any plants in the way, a cubby with an elevation kit can be customised to suit any slope you have to your backyard.
+So long as you don’t have any plants in the way, a cubby house with an elevation kit can be customised to suit any slope you have in your backyard.

 “We even build our cubbies coming off the front of retaining walls which is great for space maximisation.”